ejariza-evowill/technical-task-for-bored-juniors/readme.md

     ```bash
     my_program list
     ```
-This command will return the last 5 activities saved in the database.
+This command should return the last 5 activities saved in the database.

 ## Extra points